WDI-SEA/interview-questions/readme.md

 Ties together all the requirements and pulls in Active Record along with setting up the Application class.

 How can you define a constant?
-All caps at the top of a page.
+All caps at the top of a page. // Constants begin with an uppercase letter.

 What is the purpose of `yield`?
-Much like body in node, it allows you to pull content into a layout template.
+When you write a method that takes a block, you can use the yield keyword to execute the block.

 How do you store API keys when creating an app?
-.env file {also can store as a constant}
+.env file {also can store as a constant} // Alternative is to create a yaml file, then read it when your app signs in to an api.
+This is the style used by rails itself with the config/databse.yml file // You can also store as a constant using a hash or nested hash.

 How do I send parameters through a url?
-Create a helper function in your controller (typically a user_params would be in a user controller for example) that allows a particular param with particular named parameters attached.
+Create a helper function in your controller (typically a user_params would be in a user controller for example) that allows a particular param with particular named parameters attached. // f you use helper methods for routes (for example company_path), then you can add hash of params, so this two should be similar.

 Explain MVC
-Model View Controller - allows you to set up object-database relationships, display pages, and routing in a simple way.
+Model View Controller - allows you to set up object-database relationships, display pages, and routing in a simple way. // http://stackoverflow.com/questions/1931335/what-is-mvc-in-ruby-on-rails

 What is a `before_action`?
 When would you use it?
-It’s useful when checking if a user is authenticated, to limit availability to particular pages.
+It’s useful when checking if a user is authenticated, to limit availability to particular pages. // "Before" actions may halt the request cycle.
+A common "before" action is one which requires that a user is logged in for an action to be run.

 What do controllers do in rails?
-They make for clean routing.
+They make for clean routing. // They create actions based off of different routes that enable CRUD capabilities/different views.

 What is RESTful routing?
 Using different methods for different actions, i.e. post for put.
 Verb + url